 The older and more colorful Royal Arcade is located just across the street.
 Be sure to look up from the checker-board floor to see the whimsical Gog and Magog statues that have been ringing their bells every hour since the 1890s.

-Day two was spent exploring some of Melbourne’s most significant cultural landmarks.
+I spent my second day in Melbourne exploring some of its best landmarks.
 First among them is Queen Victoria Market, which has been in continual operation since 1878.
 The beloved “Queen Vic” is made up of several hundred vendors spread across multiple halls.
 My favorite is the Dairy Hall, a heritage red-brick building bursting with ready-to-eat delicacies from around the globe.
 I put together a picnic of bread, cheese, and antipasto to enjoy at one of the tables in the courtyard outside.
 Many other folks had the same idea, so it’s best to go before the lunchtime rush.
 And if you are there on a weekend, don’t miss the specialty craft stalls of “String Bean Alley!”

 State Library Victoria was opened in 1854, making it the oldest public library in Australia.
 The founders wanted a place where citizens could have free access to information to better themselves and their community.
 The library also serves as a public museum with a vast collection of historic artifacts on display.
 Two of the more interesting pieces are the suit of armor and death mask of Ned Kelly, a notorious bank robber and outlaw.
 The free exhibit is located in the Dome Galleries which overlook the stunning La Trobe Reading Room.